10 Oct 1992

-Now aged 24, Gideon made his international debut by placing eight in the U20 race at the 2010 World Cross Country Championships in Bydgoszcz, before the following year grabbing fourth in the U20 race at the African Cross Country Championships in Cape Town.
+Gideon made his international debut by placing eight in the U20 race at the 2010 World Cross Country Championships in Bydgoszcz, before the following year grabbing fourth in the U20 race at the African Cross Country Championships in Cape Town.

 In 2012 he switched his attention to road running and made an eye-catching marathon debut – clocking 2:08:14 for eighth in Amsterdam.

 After a series of solid marathons in 2013 and 2014 in Tokyo, Paris, Amsterdam and Hamburg the Kenyan notched his first podium with second (2:09:01) in Seoul in late 2015.

 Since that performance, Gideon has continued to make rapid improvements and even though he was slated to be the pacemaker at the 2016 Mumbai Marathon he accelerated clear of the field at 30km to take the race win in 2:08:35.